 A Wish to Be a Christmas Tree

 Children Book Series: Christmas Tree

 Monster Needs a Christmas Tree

-For more seasonal science activities for kids, visit 11 Cold Science Experiments for Kids to Do in Winter.
+For more seasonal science activities for kids, visit Celebrate the New Year with STEM Activities, 11 Cold Science Experiments for Kids to Do in Winter.